Discover the remarkable landscapes and wildlife of Patagonia.

 Human inhabitants settled Patagonia relatively recently.
 The first signs of human activity in the region in the archaeological record date back 14,000 years — the end of the last Ice Age.
 (For context, humans had begun settling Eurasia some 20,000 years previously.)
 As the continental region most distant from the African savannah where our species originated some 2,000 centuries past, Patagonia is literally the end of the earth, where only the boldest wanderer might venture.

 The most remarkable evidence of early human activity can be seen in the Cueva de los Manos, or “Cave of Hands,” in the Pinturas River valley.
-The cave —21a designated UNESCO World Heritage Site — boasts vivid prehistoric paintings, including scenes of llama-like guanaco being hunted with bolas — the Stone Age weapon of rocks and ropes, still used by modern gauchos — along with geometric patterns and dozens
+The cave —21a designated UNESCO World Heritage Site — boasts vivid prehistoric paintings, including scenes of llama-like guanaco being hunted with bolas — the Stone Age weapon of rocks and ropes, still used by modern gauchos — along with geometric patterns and dozens of silhouetted handprints.

 Some early indigenous Patagonians continued to wander.
 The Kawésqar people were nomadic seafarers on the Straits of Magellan, drifting through the archipelagoes in slender 8-meter-long (26-foot-long) canoes — large enough for a family of nine, plus dog — fishing and gathering mussels.